What is a nanny?

 A nanny is a professional carer who looks after children in the children’s own home.

 If you’re interested in nannies as a child care option, it’s important to find a nanny who’s right for your family.
-You could start by asking other parents or your friends if they know someone suitable.
+You could start by asking other parents or your friends whether they know someone suitable.

-Employment contracts and job descriptions for nannies
+Employment contracts for nannies

 An employment contract will help you and your nanny avoid or resolve future misunderstandings.